Passionate about Equitable Change

-More about myself, I am the second youngest of 7 kids in my family.
-Like many kids who grew up within the inner city, I did not have a lot direction growing up.
-My parents owned two restaurants in Gary, Indiana which did not leave much time for me with them during the work week.
-Roseland, my neighborhood growing up in Chicago, was dangerous but my parents did their best to shelter and protect us from the surrounding violence.
+This work is personal to me, I am the second youngest of 7 kids in my family.
+Like many kids who grew up within an inner city, resources were limited, and a sense of community and safety was non existence.
+Roseland, the neighborhood that I grew up in Chicago, was dangerous but my parents did their best to shelter and protect us from the surrounding violence.
 As I look back, it was my parents who instilled my work ethic at an early age.
 I come from humble beginnings and never forget my roots and the origins of my story.

 I would love to share with you my "aha moment."
 I was 14 years old, now living in the Northside of Chicago in the Logan Square neighborhood.
 I stayed late in school one day to finish up a group project.
 It was about 5pm so I decided to take the train as it was faster than the bus.
 I got on the Damen blue line stop (in Wicker Park).
 When I enter the cart, I quickly realized people were coming from work in the downtown area.
 I noticed the train was littered with white young professionals in sharp business attire, carrying fancy briefcases and purses.
 I vividly remember looking around trying to find a suit and tied Latino or person of color, but couldn't.
 I thought to myself that seemed odd.
 I ponded the question "why isn't there someone that looks like me?"
 I had no clue what profession these people were in or what they did.
 But, I knew instantly that I wanted to grow up and wear a suit to work too.
 This was a very impactful moment for me because it was a window of who and what I wanted to become.